bart-kroon/TM1/doc/running.md

 The file names of the configuration files, and the file names within them are only examples.

+It is mandatory to have the same intraperiod value for both TMIV encoder and video encoder.

 ## Instructions for CTC conditions

 It is assumed that the reader has read the CTC document [[5]](/README.md#references) first.
 This description does not replace that document.